Vienna to Prague by train Vienna to Prague by train

 Train Ticket Classes

-Travelers on the Vienna-Prague route can choose from various ticket options to suit their preferences and budget.
+Travelers on the Vienna-Prague route can choose from various travel class and ticket options to suit their preferences and budget, with amenities and features varying by travel class.

 2nd Class Tickets